|Heartworm Tapeworm Roundworm Hookworm Other worms Treating worms in cats Can I catch worms from my cat?|

 Heartworms are a common parasite in dogs, although cats do become infected and may develop disease.
 While cats are more resistant to heartworm infestations than dogs, cats, in particular, are extremely vulnerable to heartworm and even a small number can lead to death.

 In an infected animal, the adult heartworms produce their young, known as microfilaria, which swims around the bloodstream.
 Microfilaria requires an intermediate host in the form of the mosquito.
 The mosquito bites an infected dog and takes up some of these microfilaria circulating in the dog’s blood.
 Once inside the mosquito, they undergo further maturation, which takes 10 – 14 days, at which time they become infective larvae.
-When the mosquito feeds from a cat or dog, these infective larvae are injected into the animal.
+When the mosquito feeds from a cat or dog, it injects the larvae into the animal.

 Diagnosis of heartworms in cats is often difficult and not always 100% reliable.
 There are several tests which your veterinarian may perform, including;